jowko/jRank-Desktop/README.md

 ## Editing manual
 Manual files are located in doc folder.
 LaTeX needs to be installed to edit and compile pdf file.
+PDF file is not automatically compiled by install.bat file!

 ## Generating JavaDoc
 JavaDoc can be easily generated using Intellij Idea.